cellml/libcellml/docs/reference/sectionB_elements.rst

-An :code:`import` element information item (referred to in this specification as an :code:`import` element) is an element in the CellML namespace with a local name equal to :code:`import`.
+An :code:`import` element information item (referred to in this specification as an :code:`import` element) is an element in the :term:`CellML namespace` with a local name equal to :code:`import`.

 Specific information items
 --------------------------